Law for Community Workers Course

 The course has a very practical focus, developing skills in giving legal information and assisting people to understand legal procedures.
-Staff in government departments involved in direct client contact, as well as community workers, would benefit from this course.
+It is aimed at community workers or staff in agencies involved in direct client contact.

-Students need to attend one morning a week over two 21 week semesters.
-Students complete homework each week as well as assessments.
+Students need to attend one 3 hour class per week over two 21-week semesters, and complete homework each week as well as assessments.

-Should you have any queries about the course, please contact Liz Ahern on (08) 8111 5570, or e-mail firstname.lastname@example.org and submit your Expression of Interest form before 6/1/2014
+If you have any queries about the course, please contact the Course Coordinator, Liz Ahern by telephone on (08) 8111 5570 or by email to firstname.lastname@example.org.